 Financial experts explain this way. “[S]suppose you bought a $300,000 home that has since risen in value by $100,000and is now worth $400,000.
 If you had paid cash for the home, then your return would be 33% (a $100,000 gain on your $300,000).
 However, if you had put down 20% and borrowed the remaining 80%, then your return would be 166% (a $100,000 gain on your $60,000 down payment).
 This oversimplified example ignores mortgage interest, tax deductions, and other factors, but that’s the general principle.”

 For many homebuyers, paying cash for a house means that they have most of their funds tied up in the house.
 And that also means that those funds are then pretty much inaccessible, on short notice anyway.

 LOSS OF PROTECTION FROM CREDITORS

 Paying cash for a house in New Jersey instead of taking out a mortgage loan carries with it some loss of protection from creditors.

 “In some instances, having a mortgage can protect you from certain creditors.
 Most states grant consumers a certain level of protection from creditors regarding their homes.
 Some states, such as Florida, completely exempt the house from the reach of certain creditors.
 Other states set limits ranging from as little as $5,000 to up to $550,000.That means, regardless of the value of the house, creditors cannot force its sale to satisfy their claims.”

 Paying cash for a house, then, has both advantages and disadvantages.
 The trick to knowing which route to take lies in figuring out which option gives you more bang for your purchasing buck and which one promises a greater return on the investment.

 Your best bet is to talk to a New Jersey agent because local market conditions will also inform your decision.
-If paying cash for a house in New Jersey is an option you want to explore, contact us today at 855-966-DEALS.
+If paying cash for a house in New Jersey is an option you want to explore, contact us today at 855-966-DEAL.